richardnadj/redils/README.md

 ### Changelog ###

+**Version 1.6.1**
+Refactored how the slider fades between slides.
+Now using relative z-indexes.
+Fader now is by-directional.

 **Version 1.6.0**
 Initialized deprecation of using tables as arrow controls now using divs.
 Added a bug fix to the slider that is not multislide or autoresize.